Tsk, tsk, tsk.

 Gary Rubinstein, you sound like the pissed-off big brother who failed at academics and gets mad every time lil’ sis brings home all A’s

-What’s the shame in being proud that you were a TFA (Teach For America) and how it lead you to help students achieve successful outcomes?
+What’s the shame in being proud that you were a TFA (Teach For America) corps member and how it leads you to help students achieve successful outcomes?

 Why should we not tell stories of growth and closing the achievement gaps because others don’t have the same story?